Studio Arts Associate in Arts Degree for Transfer

 |Digital Photo Editing I||3|

-Outcome 2: Create work in two-dimensions and three-dimensions in a variety of different disciplines and media.
+Outcome 2: Create two- or three-dimensional work in a variety of media and disciplines for the purpose of generating artistic solutions and portfolio materials.